-- changes in vessel crews - exchange of information between vessel agents and/or owners - reviewing over 3378 ballast water reports from 1924 vessels operating in the Gulf of St. Lawrence - addressing routing deviations of coastal vessels in order to meet Great Lakes ballast water management regulations
+• changes in vessel crews

+- exchange of information between vessel agents and/or owners - reviewing over 3589 ballast water reports from 2190 vessels operating in the Gulf of St. Lawrence and St.Lawrence River and Seaway - addressing routing deviations of coastal vessels in order to meet Great Lakes ballast water management regulations - ensuring bulk carriers are flushing their hold wash tanks. - ensuring tank vessels record technical water tanks and quantities.

-The efforts of TC were instrumental in raising the compliance level of ballast tanks prior to their entry into the Great Lakes/Seaway, resulting in minimal delays to 3 vessels due to deviation for empty tank flushing.
-After flushing, all tanks were found to be in compliance.
+TC's efforts were instrumental in raising the compliance level of ballast tanks prior to their entry into the Great Lakes/Seaway.